IJSComplexMatter/dtmm/doc/tutorial.rst

 2D simulations
 --------------

 For 2D simulations, you can use the non-iterative 2D 4x4 approach developed in :mod:`.tmm2d`.
 It works by writing the 4x4 matrices in Fourier space.
 At a given `z` position in space, and for a given computation box size and resolution, each wave can be described as a sum of `N` propagating modes.
 Therefore, for each of the inhomogeneous layers one writes a NxNx4x4 transfer matrix.
 Because of the NxN complexity, this approach works well for smaller sized computation cells involving only few modes.
-See the examples below.
+See the examples below for details.

 Cholesteric reflection grating
 ++++++++++++++++++++++++++++++